k2view-academy/K2View-Academy/articles/Dataplease/01_dataplease_overview.md

 Test and development environments need data that looks and behaves like production data, without exposing real, sensitive information.
 Dataplease addresses this by combining the following K2view tools:

 * **Fabric's interfaces** to connect to any source system (databases, files, queues, etc.).
-* **Fabric Catalog / discovery** to automatically learn the schema, tables, and relationships of that source.
+* **Fabric Discovery and Catalog solution** to scan the source's metadata: schema, tables and relationships between them.
-* **AI agent** (with dedicated skills and sub-agents) that interprets natural-language requests into business-oriented user stories and drives the synthetic data generation process.
+* **Dataplease AI Agent** (with dedicated skills and sub-agents) that interprets natural-language requests into business-oriented user stories and drives the synthetic data generation process.

 The result is an intuitive, self-service flow: a user points Dataplease at a data source and, with the assistant's help, ends up with freshly generated, referentially-consistent synthetic data for selected datasets.